-If you move to B.C., you can use your valid driver's licence from another province or country for up to 90 days.
+If you are now a new resident of B.C., you can use your valid driver's licence from another province or country for up to 90 days.

-If you're a tourist or aren't a resident, you can drive in B.C. for up to six months as long as you have a valid driver's licence from outside B.C.
-After that time, you need a valid B.C. driver's licence to drive here.
+If you're a tourist, you can drive in B.C. for up to six months as long as you have a valid driver's licence from outside B.C.

 What if I am a student?